-When I first got married I would pray often for my husband and for the situations we were facing, the arguments that was happening repeatedly, and for the things I just simply did not like.
+When I first married I would pray often for my husband and for the situations we were facing.
+I prayed for the arguments that was happening repeatedly and for the things I just simply did not like.

-With negative thinking, I would have a mindset of, “Unlike my husband I took the situation to prayer.”
+But with negative thinking, I would say, “Unlike my husband I took the situation to prayer.”

-I made the choice to take his temper to Christ, to take his financial habits to Christ, to take his walls that was causing lack of intimacy to Christ.
+I made the choice to take his temper to Christ.
+To take his financial habits to Christ and to take his walls that was causing lack of intimacy to Christ.

-I did what I was called to do as a wife that held a spiritual position in the home and I chased God with what I thought was ‘righteousness’.
+I did what I was called to do as a wife that held a spiritual position in the home.
+I chased God with what I thought was ‘righteousness’.

-As time went on and I would stand once more again from my praying knees, I would begin to doubt there was ever going to be change.
-I was so sure I was doing everything that I was supposed to do by leaving all of this at the feet of Jesus.
-Why were the same situations still arising?
+As time went on I would stand once more from my praying knees but this time I would doubt there was ever going to be change.
+I was so sure I was doing everything that I was supposed.
+I was leaving all of this at the feet of Jesus.
+Why were the same situations still rising?

 As I picked up a book one day “The Power of a Praying Wife”; the first chapter was about praying for yourself as a wife.
 I liked the title of the chapter …….
-I thought “Great, I need a chapter to pray for myself because at this point I need a immense amount of strength.
-Praying for my husband and all these walls he has is getting exhausting.”
+I thought “Great, I need a chapter of prayer for myself because at this point I need a immense amount of strength.
+Praying for my husband and all these walls he has is getting exhausting”.

 It was the longest chapter in the book and it all came down to changing me!